greg-raven/grus/_posts/2016-12-14-voters-support-jordan-commission-recommendations.md

 Rep. Barbara Jordan and her colleagues recognized that immigration enforcement was necessary to have an immigration system that served the national interest and that lowering immigration numbers would benefit less-educated American workers.
 The Jordan Commission also recommended:

 - a scaling back of family chain-migration by implementing a prioritization of nuclear family relationships to determine who will be admitted through family-based immigration.
-Spouses and minor children of US citizens would continue to be admitted as first priority;
+Spouses and minor children of U.S. citizens would continue to be admitted as first priority;
 - the elimination of other family-based admission categories;
 - focusing on the admission of highly-skilled individuals whose skills would benefit our society.
 The Commission recommended the elimination of the admission of unskilled workers and elimination of the diversity visa lottery;
 - an immigration admissions level of 550,000 per year; and